Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Limitations

 \section{Limitations}

-While Fast-MIA offers a scalable and extensible evaluation platform, the current implementation has several limitations:

-\begin{itemize} \item \textbf{Number of implemented methods}: Numerous methods have been proposed for membership inference on LLMs.
-While Fast-MIA covers representative approaches, there remains room for further implementation. \item \textbf{Model diversity}: Fast-MIA currently supports models compatible with vLLM, with autoregressive language models benefiting most significantly.
-Models based on different architectures (e.g., encoder-only or encoder-decoder) are not yet sufficiently supported. \end{itemize}

-Addressing these limitations is part of our ongoing work.
+While Fast-MIA offers a scalable and extensible evaluation platform, the current implementation has several limitations: \begin{itemize} \item \textbf{Number of implemented methods}: Numerous methods have been proposed for membership inference on LLMs.
+While Fast-MIA covers representative approaches, there remains room for further implementation.
+Methods targeting entire datasets have also not yet been implemented. \item \textbf{Model diversity}: Fast-MIA currently supports models compatible with vLLM, with open-weight autoregressive language models benefiting most significantly.
+Models based on different architectures (e.g., encoder-only or encoder-decoder) are not yet sufficiently supported.
+Although black-box methods could potentially be applied to closed APIs, they are not supported in the current implementation. \item \textbf{Broader customization:} Although Fast-MIA supports custom MIA methods through a modular interface, other extensions such as user-defined evaluation metrics, customized report formats, and new output schemas are not yet fully configurable through YAML configuration files.
+Supporting these broader customization needs without modifying the internal evaluation or reporting pipeline is an important direction for future work. \end{itemize} Addressing these limitations is part of our ongoing work.
 We welcome community contributions to broaden the scope of attack types, model families, and other areas supported by Fast-MIA.

+Furthermore, since the primary purpose of this paper is to demonstrate Fast-MIA, the experiments are not exhaustive.
+Our experiments focus on one representative model, dataset, text length, and hardware setting to validate the correctness and efficiency of the library under a controlled setup.
+Although the acceleration mechanisms are model-agnostic for vLLM-compatible autoregressive models, the exact speedup may vary depending on model size, sequence length, hardware, and decoding configuration.
+Broader evaluations across model families, dataset domains, context lengths, and hardware environments are left for future work.